-Members of the Committee are appointed every odd numbered year in January by the Chair of the GMPC, with concurrence from the GMPC membership.
+Members of the Committee are selected every odd numbered year in January by the Chair of the GMPC, with concurrence from the GMPC membership.
 Members serve two-year terms, and there is no limit on the number of times members can be re-appointed to two-year terms.

 The membership of the Committee includes both elected officials and non-elected representatives.
-Committee membership categories are listed in Table 1.

-Each caucus of GMPC is responsible for recommending its own committee members for appointment by the GMPC Chair with concurrence from the GMPC membership.
-There are three GMPC caucuses: King County, Sound Cities Association, and the City of Seattle.
-Selected members should represent diverse regions of the county.
+The first ten members are from the categories in Table 1.
+Each caucus of GMPC is responsible for selecting its own committee members for appointment.
+Selected members should represent diverse regions of the County.
 At least two of the elected officials on the Committee must also be members of the GMPC and at least one member must also serve on the Sound Transit Board.